Office 365 SPF Record Setup: A Step-by-Step Guide

 at the end is an enforcement rule, which we'll discuss more next.
 If you use other third-party services to send email (like marketing platforms or CRMs), you'll need to add their specific SPF mechanisms to this single record.

-Verify Your SPF Configuration
+Finally, Verify Your New SPF Record

 After you've added or updated your SPF record in your DNS settings, it's really important to verify that it's configured correctly.
 A small typo can lead to big delivery problems!
 As mentioned, the -all